Canceling a Group X Class

 Do I need special shoes for Spinning classes?

 No, special shoes are not necessary.
-Basic hard soled tennis or court shoes are fine.
+Basic hard-soled tennis or court shoes are fine.